lisa-lumos/Snowflake/04-databases-tables-views.md

 Applications commonly work with a mix of hybrid tables and standard tables.

-Whey a hybrid table is empty, CTAS, COPY and INSERT INTO ...
+When a hybrid table is empty, CTAS, COPY and INSERT INTO ...
 SELECT have the same bulk loading speed.
 After the table is loaded, normal INSERT performance applies, which will be slower (future release will fix it).

 Index sizes are limited in width.